Zeehistory/first-teaching/README.md

 ## Project Structure

-- `server/` — Express API, AI assistant routes, Vite integration for dev, and optional basic auth.
+- `server/` — Express API, Vite integration for dev, and optional basic auth.
+- `api/` — Serverless endpoints for deployment (Vercel). `api/_lib/assistant.ts` mirrors the Express AI route.
 - `client/` — Vite + React (Wouter router, TanStack Query, Tailwind) for the reader experience.
 - `content/` — Source documents used to build the knowledge index.
 - `scripts/` — Helpers such as `build-embeddings.ts` to refresh the AI knowledge base.